 In the Source list, select the ProductID filter checkbox.
 In the Target list, select viewParameter1 (or whatever you named the parameter on your second dashboard, for example).

 This forms a mapping so that when the user clicks on a data point on Dashboard1, the clicked Product value will be passed to the parameter on Dashboard2, which will then filter the line chart and data label that we connected to that view parameter earlier.

 5. Add another navigate interaction to go back

 Edit the second dashboard.
-Follow similar steps as for the first dashboard in order to add a navigate interaction.
+Follow similar steps as for the first dashboard in order to add a navigate interaction to the chart.

-Except this time, the navigate action should be set to navigate back.
+Except this time, Navigate should be set to Back.

 6. Test the interaction

-View the first dashboard, and then click a data point (Accessories product) on Dashboard1.
-You should see the view replaced by Dashboard2, which shows OrderQty by Date filtered by the product in question.
+View the first dashboard, and then click a data point (e.g., Accessories) on Dashboard1.
+You should see the view replaced by Dashboard2, which shows OrderQty by Date filtered by the value that you clicked on.

 Observe that the menu, toolbar, and taskbar are visible.

 Click the line chart to go back to Dashboard1.